 As a long-term project and growing international platform, Encounters with Southeast Asian Modernism provides a transdisciplinary forum for exploring the legacy of postcolonial modern architecture and contemporary urban development in Southeast Asia, as well as new questions on globalization, local adaption and sustainable approaches to urban design within the region and beyond.

-Encounters seeks to raise public awareness about the development of postcolonial modernism in Southeast Asia and to demonstrate its underlying potential for the future.
-The project aims to illuminate cultural achievements in Southeast Asia in the context of national independence and to provoke new questions on globalization and local adaptation.
+Through its projects, Encounters aims to raise public awareness about the development of postcolonial modernism in Southeast Asia and to demonstrate its underlying potential for the future; advancing international exchange and cooperation in both the study and protection of the built heritage of this period.